-He explained that while riding a motorbike, the rear of the neck is more exposed to the harsh sun than any other body part.
+He explained that while riding a motorbike, the neck’s rear is more exposed to the harsh sun than any other body part.

 And that could increase the chances of a heat stroke.

-Covering the back of the neck with a wet cloth (like a handkerchief) can provide fresh feeling amidst burning heat.
+Covering the neck’s back with a wet cloth (like a handkerchief) can provide fresh feeling amidst burning heat.

 Wear a Wet Shirt While Riding

 I know it sounds weird, but I’ve used it (quite a lot) while riding my motorbike.

-For that, you need a slightly oversized, light-coloured, full sleeves, cotton shirt.
-Soak the shirt in cold water and wear it over your regular clothing before you press the start button.
+For that, you need a slightly oversized, light-colored, full sleeves, cotton shirt.
+Soak the shirt in cold water and wear it over your regular clothing before pressing the start button.